 What is a business bank account and do I need one?

 Going freelance gives you more control over how and where you work but one of the most important decisions you need to make is whether to have a business account and if so, which one?
-A business bank account separates your professional transactions and income, such as money you generate through sales, from your personal account.
+A business bank account separates professional transactions and income, such as money you generate through sales, from your personal account.
 It is used to send and receive money for your business as well as for any expenses.

 There is no legal requirement to have a business account if you are operating as a sole trader but if you are a limited company you will need a business bank account as your business is a separate entity.
 There are several different types of business bank account, with some offering a free business banking allowance or interest on your balance.
 You can get accounts set up for small firms with low turnover or corporate accounts if you generate high levels of income.
 There are also accounts that will support foreign currency transactions, which is helpful if you do a lot of work internationally.

 Business bank account vs Personal bank account